 So here's the high-level overview:

-1. SELF-COACHING BEFORE AN AUDITION
+1. SELF-COACH BEFORE THE AUDITION

 For example, I would say, "Spurgeon, when you do this audition, you want to be...."